cstefanache/marvin-dev/README.md

 ### Installation

-Clone this repository on your machine and then run `nmp install`.
+Clone this repository on your machine, then run `nmp install`.

 ### Run the app